itzg/docker-minecraft-server/docs/configuration/interpolating.md

 ## Patching existing files

 JSON path based patches can be applied to one or more existing files by setting the variable `PATCH_DEFINITIONS` to the path of a directory that contains one or more [patch definition json files](https://github.com/itzg/mc-image-helper#patchdefinition) or a [patch set json file](https://github.com/itzg/mc-image-helper#patchset).

-Variable placeholders in the patch values can be restricted by setting `REPLACE_ENV_VARIABLE_PREFIX`, which defaults to "CFG_".
+The `file` and `value` fields of the patch definitions may contain `${...}` variable placeholders.
+The allowed environment variables in placeholders can be restricted by setting `REPLACE_ENV_VARIABLE_PREFIX`, which defaults to "CFG_".

-The following example shows a patch-set file were various fields in the `paper.yaml` configuration file can be modified and added:
+The following example shows a patch-set file where various fields in the `paper.yaml` configuration file can be modified and added:

 ```json
 {